 This past weekend in Seattle was the 25th anniversary (Silver Jubilee) of Sub Pop Records.
 On Thursday, I learned that a few bands were going to play a closed set on the tip of the Space Needle, which you could watch streaming online or archived later.
 My favorite band of all time is Dinosaur Jr and their frontman J Mascis was to be there.

 My plan was to find the video and watch it sometime next week.
 Later that evening I learned J Mascis had a flight delay and missed the show.
 So Sub Pop announced he would be putting on a free show at noon on Friday at Nordstrom’s.
 My first thought was I read it wrong.
 Nordstrom sells clothes.
 It isn’t a concert venue.
 I had to be downtown that day anyway, so I decided to see if I was being pranked.

 I showed up around 11:45 AM and less than 10 people were standing around the escalators.
 We all had questionable looks on our faces like maybe this might be a joke.
 I also thought maybe there was a better location in the store where he might play.
-Why would the 5th greatest guitarist in the world be playing the shoe department at Nordstrom’s?
+Why would the 5th greatest guitarist in the world (according to Spin on a list that is no longer on their website) be playing the shoe department at Nordstrom’s?

 Then more and more people starting showing up.
 J arrived a few minutes early, plugged it, and started playing at Noon.
 For 30 minutes, he put on a perfect show.